Teterboro Airport: In popular culture

 In 2003, Jay-Z coined the nickname "clearport" for Teterboro on his song "Excuse Me Miss", in reference to Teterboro having less traffic than other major commercial airports in the New York metropolitan area.

+In the 2014 sports drama film Draft Day, the character of Anthony Molina, the fictional owner of the Cleveland Browns, demands to be driven to Teterboro Airport from the NFL draft in Manhattan.

 The airport is mentioned as a potential emergency landing location for US Airways Flight 1549 in the 2016 biographical drama film Sully, as it was in the true life 2009 event the film is based on.

-In the first season finale of the 2021 television series Chucky, the airport is mentioned as the destination for a truckload of Good Guy dolls.
+In the first-season finale of the 2021 television series Chucky, the airport is mentioned as the destination for a truckload of Good Guy dolls.

 In the 2022 film Uncharted, the characters Nathan Drake and Victor Sullivan travel to Barcelona via Teterboro Airport.

 In May 2022, the airport was used as a location in the fourth episode of the Netflix comedy series, The Pentaverate when a helicopter piloted by the Mike Myers character, Ken Scarborough, is remotely controlled to land at Teterboro Airport.

 In the debut issue of New Fantastic Four, published by Marvel Comics in June 2022, Wolverine informs Spider-Man that he has a cab waiting to bring them to Teterboro Airport.

+In 2023, the airport was featured in the third episode of the fourth season of the HBO TV show Succession.

+In the 2025 Netflix crime thriller miniseries, Black Rabbit, the two main characters, portrayed by Jude Law and Jason Bateman, make a deal with a fixer to meet at Teterboro Airport and make an exchange.